imathebee/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 8 deletes the file betty in directory my_first_directory script 9 deletes the directory in tmp/ script 10 changes working directory to previous one
+script 8 deletes the file betty in directory my_first_directory script 9 deletes the directory in tmp/ script 10 changes working directory to previous one script 11 writes a script that lists all files( hidden that start with .) in current directory and parent of working directory and /boot dir in long f